-The Organization for Security and Co-operation in Europe, OSCE, is with its wide circle of participating States and comprehensive concept of security an important instrument for creating long-term security in Europe.
-The Organization has its roots in the forum for negotiations between East and West that was established in the early 1970s, called the Conference on Security and Cooperation in Europe (CSCE).
-In 1993, the CSCE was given the status of a regional arrangement of the United Nations, under Chapter VIII of the United Nations Charter.
-In 1995, CSCE changed its name to the OSCE, with its headquarters in Vienna.
+The Organization for Security and Co-operation in Europe, OSCE, is with its wide circle of participating States and comprehensive concept of security an important instrument for creating conditions for long-term security in Europe.
+The Organization has its roots in the Conference on Security and Cooperation in Europe (CSCE), a forum for dialogue between East and West that was established in the early 1970s.
+In 1993, the CSCE was given the status of a regional arrangement by the United Nations, under Chapter VIII of the UN Charter.
+In 1995, CSCE changed its name to the OSCE, and established its headquarters in Vienna.

 The OSCE’s activities are based on a comprehensive concept of security, covering politico-military, economic and environmental aspects as well as democracy and human rights – the so called “three dimensions” of security.
-Concrete examples of activities pursued in line with this concept are monitoring and promoting respect for human rights, election support and observation, preventing armed conflicts and conventional arms control.
+Examples of activities pursued in line with this concept are monitoring and promoting respect for human rights, election support and observation, conflict prevention and mediation as well as conventional arms control.

-All European states as well as Canada, the USA and the Central Asian countries participate in the OSCE, a total of 57 countries.
-The newest participating State is Mongolia, which was granted to join the organization at the end of 2012.
+All European states as well as Canada, the United States and the Central Asian countries participate in the OSCE, a total of 57 countries.
+The newest participating State is Mongolia, which joined the organization in 2012.

-The OSCE’s highest decision-making body is the Summit, where Heads of States or Governments of the OSCE participating States gather.
+The OSCE’s highest decision-making body is the Summit at the level of Heads of State or Government.
 The last Summit took place in Astana in 2010.
-During periods between Summits, the Foreign Ministers of the participating States convene for Ministerial Councils, which are held in December every year.
-The last Ministerial Council was held in Hamburg, Germany, on 8-9 December 2016 and the next one will take place on 7-8 December 2017 in Vienna, Austria.
+In between Summits, the Foreign Ministers of the participating States convene for yearly Ministerial Councils.
+The last Ministerial Council was held in Skopje, North Macedonia in December 2023 and the next is planned to take place in Valetta, Malta, who will Chair the OSCE in 2024.
 Decision making within the OSCE is based on the principle of consensus.

 The Permanent Council is the OSCE’s regular body for decision making.
-It is responsible for the daily business of the organization and consists of the participating States’ Ambassadors.
-Four committees are established under the Permanent Council’s direction, as well as various working groups.
-Three committees reflect the three dimensions of the broad security concept, and the fourth one handles budgetary and management issues.
-These bodies prepare the various decisions that are to be made by the Permanent Council, by the participating States’ Foreign Ministers or Heads of States or Governments.
-The chairmanship of the OSCE is held annually by one participating State.
-In 2016 Germany served as Chairman-in-Office.
-Since January 2017 Austria has assumed the role of Chair, and will be succeeded by Italy in 2018.
+It normally meets weekly and is responsible for the daily business of the organization and consists of the participating States’ Ambassadors/Permanent Representatives.
+Four committees and various working groups are established under the Permanent Council.
+There is a committee for each of the three dimensions, and a fourth committee for budgetary and management issues.
+These bodies prepare the various decisions that are to be taken by the Permanent Council, by the participating States’ Foreign Ministers or by Heads of State and Government.
+The Chairpersonship of the OSCE is held by one participating State and rotates annually.
+Sweden served as Chairperson-in-Office in 2021.

-The OSCE structures are quite dispersed.
-The Secretariat, directed by the Secretary General Thomas Greminger (since 2017), and the Representative on Freedom of the Media (RFOM) are based in Vienna.
-The High Commissioner on National Minorities (HCNM) is located in The Hague and the Office for Democratic Institutions and Human Rights (ODIHR) is based in Warsaw.
-In addition, there are fourteen field offices in the Western Balkans, Eastern Europe, South Caucasus and Central Asia.
+The OSCE structures are geographically dispersed.
+The Secretariat, directed by the Secretary General, and the Representative on Freedom of the Media (RFOM) are based in Vienna.
+The High Commissioner on National Minorities (HCNM) is located in The Hague and the Office for Democratic Institutions and Human Rights (ODIHR) in Warsaw.
+In addition, there are twelve field presences in the Western Balkans, Eastern Europe and Central Asia.
 The OSCE Parliamentary Assembly is based in Copenhagen.

 Sweden’s priorities in the OSCE

-The three OSCE autonomous institutions (the Office for Democratic Institutions and Human Rights, ODIHR, the High Commissioner on National Minorities, HCNM, and the Representative on Freedom of the Media, RFOM) constitute important cornerstones of the organization's activities, not least when it comes to human rights and fundamental freedoms.
-Moreover, the field operations of the OSCE make a significant contribution by working for democratic development, strengthening human rights and the rule of law in the countries and regions where they operate.
+The three OSCE autonomous institutions - the Office for Democratic Institutions and Human Rights, ODIHR, the High Commissioner on National Minorities, HCNM, and the Representative on Freedom of the Media, RFOM constitute important cornerstones of the organization's activities, not least when it comes to democracy, human rights and fundamental freedoms.
+Moreover, the field operations of the OSCE make a significant contribution by advancing democratic development, strengthening human rights and the rule of law in the countries and regions where they operate.
 Sweden actively supports – politically and financially – the OSCE institutions and field presences and believes it is key to safeguard their work and mandates.

-Moreover, arms control, military transparency and confidence-building measures are of central interest in the OSCE and in a broader foreign- and security policy context.
-These efforts include identification of - and action from - platforms to demonstrate the benefits of the Swedish nonalignment.
+Furthermore, arms control, military transparency and confidence-building measures are of central interest to Sweden in the OSCE, as well as in a broader foreign- and security policy context.

-The Swedish membership contribution to the OSCE in 2017 amounts to 45 million SEK.
-In addition, Sweden contributes to ODIHR election monitoring and some OSCE extra budgetary projects.
+The Swedish membership contribution to the OSCE amounts to 48 million SEK.
+In addition, Sweden contributes to ODIHR election monitoring and OSCE extra-budgetary projects.